kushlku/kushlku.github.io/_includes/about.md

----
-title: "About Me"
-permalink: /about/
-layout: single
-author_profile: true
----

 I am an applied scientist with a Bachelor's in Mathematics and 5+ years of experience applying cutting-edge ML techniques at Amazon.

 **Research Interests:**